 The purpose of the Free Presbyterian Church of North America is

 f.
-To promote and participate in worldwide evangelism through biblically sound and separated mission activity.
+TO PROMOTE & PARTICIPATE in worldwide evangelism through biblically sound and separated mission activity.